 7. Identify Whole Grains

 Products that may contain whole grains include breads, cereal, crackers, and pasta.
 To find what is actually a whole grain, look for the word “whole”.
 A product marketed as multi-grain or wheat is not whole unless the word “whole” appears in the ingredient list.
-Whether the grain is wheat, oats, rye, brown rice, the word “whole” should appear as the first or second ingredient.
+Whether the grain is wheat, oats, rye, brown rice, the word “whole” should be included as the first or second ingredient.
 Food labeled “wheat flour” is not whole grain unless it is labeled “whole grain wheat flour.”
 See also tips to identify whole grains from the whole grains council.

 8. Organic Ingredients.

 Consider that the chemical contaminants used in growing plant and animals as food,such as pesticides, herbicides, fungicides, fertilizers, genetically modified organisms, growth enhancers, hormones and antibiotics are not disclosed on ingredient lists.
 If you want to ingest clean ingredients, look for organic or minimally processed.
 Organic products can not use harmful synthetic chemical additives.
 Learn what foods are most important to purchase organically.